National Museum of Anthropology Guided Tour

 - Open on Tue, Wed, Thu, Fri, Sat, Sun

-During this guided tour of the National Anthropological Museum, you'll explore the origins of Mesoamerica and Mexican culture while viewing the world's largest collection of pre-Columbian art.
+During this guided tour of the National Anthropological Museum, you'll explore the origins of Mesoamerica and Mexican culture, featuring the world's largest collection of pre-Columbian art.

 Tour Details

-The tour begins at the main entrance to the Anthropological Museum for the Origins of Mesoamerican Culture guided tour.
+The tour meets at the main entrance of the Anthropological Museum for the Origins of Mesoamerican Culture guided tour.

-Mexico City's National Anthropological Museum is the most important museum in Latin America, attracting over two million visitors annually to its extensive collection of prehispanic art.
+Mexico City's National Anthropological Museum is the most important museum in Latin America, attracting over two million visitors annually to view the largest collection of prehispanic art in the world.

-The tour lasts 2.5 hours, following the history of prehispanic societies and discussing recent archaeological excavations and ethnographic studies.
-You'll delve back 10,000 years while viewing daily objects from Mexico's first inhabitants and significant cultural and religious ceremonial items.
+We will spend 2.5 hours tracing the steps of prehispanic societies and discussing recent archaeological excavations and ethnographic studies.
+The journey will take us back 10,000 years as we examine a significant collection of everyday objects from Mexico's first inhabitants and symbolic items from their cultural and religious practices.

-Highlights include the famous 'Sun Stone' or Aztec Calendar, exploring its alleged secrets about the universe's origin, as well as reconstructions of ancient Aztec and Mayan tombs and temples, along with remains from the Zapotec, Toltec, Teotihuacan, and Mexica cultures.
+You will see the renowned 'Sun Stone', also known as the Aztec Calendar, and uncover its supposed secrets about the universe's origins.
+The tour includes reconstructions of tombs and temples from the ancient Aztec and Mayan civilizations, as well as remains from the Zapotec, Toltec, Teotihuacan, and Mexica cultures.

-After the guided portion, you'll have free time to explore the museum at your own pace.
+After learning about Mexico's cultural and artistic heritage for 2.5 hours, you will have free time to explore the museum at your own pace.

 Prices